Attorney for plaintiffs: Fred W. Triem, Petersburg, Alaska.

 Before: Fabe, Chief Justice, Winfree, Stowers, and Bolger, Justices.
 [Maassen, Justice, not participating].

-Robert Rude and Harold Rudolph are shareholders and former directors of to be elected to the CIRI board of directors at CIRI’s 2010 annual meeting.
+Robert Rude and Harold Rudolph are shareholders and former directors of Cook Inlet Region, Inc. (CIRI).
+They distributed a joint proxy solicitation in an attempt to be elected to the CIRI board of directors at CIRI’s 2010 annual meeting.
 Rude and Rudolph accumulated over one quarter of the total outstanding votes, but CIRI’s Inspector of Election refused to allow them to cumulate their votes.
 Thus, their votes were split evenly between the two of them and neither was seated.
 We conclude that the language of this proxy form required the shareholders’ votes to be equally distributed between Rude and Rudolph unless a shareholder indicated otherwise.
 We therefore affirm the superior court’s decision granting summary judgment in favor of CIRI on this issue.

 CIRI cross-appeals, arguing that the superior court should have awarded attorney’s fees under Alaska Civil Rule 68, as well as sanctions against plaintiffs’ counsel under Alaska Civil Rule 11.
 We conclude that the superior court was not required to order sanctions, but we remand for reconsideration of the attorney’s fee award.